ncasteln/celestial-bodies-database/README.md

 # celestial-bodies-database
-PostrgreSQL project fot freeCodeCamp.

-NB.
-Since I had not so much time, the data I used is completely invented.
+PostrgreSQL project for freeCodeCamp.
+You can find the requirements at this [link](https://www.freecodecamp.org/learn/relational-database/build-a-celestial-bodies-database-project/build-a-celestial-bodies-database).
+Side note: the data could be incomplete or completely invented.